Vegan Japanese

 Instructions

-• Use the edge of a teaspoon or a peeler to gently remove the ginger’s outer skin.
+• Peel the ginger with the edge of a spoon to remove the ginger's outer skin.

-• Place the ginger slices in a bowl and sprinkle them with 1 teaspoon of salt.
-Mix with your hands to evenly coat the slices.
-Set aside.
+• Place the ginger slices in a bowl and sprinkle with 1 teaspoon salt.
+Mix with your hands to coat evenly.
+Leave for 10 minutes.

-• Bring 2 cups of water to a boil in a medium saucepan.
-Add the ginger slices to the boiling water and simmer for 15 minutes.
+• Bring 2 cups water to a boil in a medium saucepan.
+Add the ginger slices and simmer for 15 minutes.

-• While the ginger simmers, combine the rice vinegar, sugar, and salt in a separate saucepan over medium heat - be careful not to boil it.
+• While the ginger cooks, combine rice vinegar, sugar, and ½ teaspoon salt in a separate saucepan.
+Warm over medium heat until the sugar dissolves.
+Do not boil.

-• Drain the boiled ginger and set it aside to cool completely.
-Once it’s cool, use your hands to gently squeeze out any excess water.
+• Drain the ginger and allow it to cool completely.
+Squeeze out excess water with clean hands.

-• Add the ginger slices into a clean, sterilized pickling jar.
-Drizzle the pink pickling juice over the ginger until it’s fully submerged.
+• Transfer the ginger to a clean, sterilised glass jar.
+Pour over the pink pickling liquid until the slices are fully submerged.

 More Condiments